 1. Realize that when you refuse to ask for what you want, need, deserve, expect or earned, you are, in a way, giving someone else permission to decide what you deserve.
+You are worthy.

 2. Practice your “ask.”
 The best way to get something is to give something.
 Couch your request in the spirit of a win-win.
 Here’s what I want; here’s how you can help me.
+You are worth it.

 We all want to help each other.
 So, own your value as a person and remember: The only permission you need is your own!